 40+ countries.
 A deep love for Africa and Asia, especially Southeast Asia, my home for five years.
 What drives me?

 That opening paragraph didn’t even sound like me, it was reminiscent of so many dull travel articles I had read, written by people who didn’t reflect me.
-I needed to find my own writer’s voice.
+I needed to use my own writer’s voice.

-As a writer and photographer — but also as a woman who travels alone, is a first-generation Canadian and a black sheep — I meet incredible people, see and do extraordinary things.
+As a writer and photographer — but also as a woman who travels alone, is a first-generation Canadian and a black sheep — I meet fascinating people, see and do extraordinary things.
 I want to tell those stories with captivating photographs and prose that sparkles.
 So join me.
 I have travelled so many miles; there are so many miles to go.